richardjdare/bb2-mode/README.md

 My first ever Emacs Lisp code, so bear with me.
 ## Installation
-Add the following to your .emacs file:
+Download the project somewhere, then add the following to your .emacs file:
 ```
-(add-to-list 'load-path "~/path/to/bb2-mode/")
+(add-to-list 'load-path "/path/to/bb2-mode/")
 (require 'bb2-mode)
 ```

 ## Tokenized files
 Blitz II saves source code in a custom file format in order to save floppy disk space.
 These files are known as *tokenized files* since they use 2-byte tokens to represent Blitz keywords. bb2-mode can load and save these files.
-Blitz II also exported ascii source code, but most historical Blitz source is tokenized.
+Blitz II also exports ascii source code, but most historical Blitz source is tokenized.

 If bb2-mode is displaying a tokenized file, it will say `bb2 Tokenized` in the mode line (like in the screenshot above).
 Ascii files will just say `bb2`.